volkiria/aws_tf/redshift_spectrum_crossaccount/README.md

 - Read access to S3 bucket's particular "table category" top level folder only

 ### lambda.tf

 This code deploys Lambda using python code from "trigger_crawler_lambda" folder.
 This lambda is triggered by any object create or delete events in external tables S3 bucket.
 It analyzes object's key (particularly its path) to trigger respective crawler for re-crawl.
 Following resources are created:
 - Lambda function
 - lambda permission (to be used by S3 service to invoke lambda that will process event notification)
-- S3 notification for the external tables bucket
+- SNS topic subscription to receive S3 bucket events

 ### trigger_crawler_lambda/lambda.py

 This is a simple Python code that:
 - Analyzes incoming S3 notification event to determine if any of supported crawlers should be started
 - Starts relevant crawler if event is concerned with the object in respective folder
 - Skips event if there is no changes in the data to be represented (e.g. if there is only folder was created)

 ### lambda_iam.tf

 This code creates IAM role for Lambda to obtain required permissions upon execution:
 - Allows to list crawlers
 - Allows to start only crawlers created by this same code